- How does the application process work?

 When do I find out whether I am accepted for admission?

-Decisions on applications completed prior to the ealry decision deadline of November 2nd will be announced as quickly as possible.
-The large number of applications received has resulted in some delays from the Nov 25th target date.
-Selection decisions will be announced no later than February 10th, March 9th and April 7th for the corresponding admission deadlines.
+Decisions on applications completed prior to the early decision deadline of November 1st will be announced as quickly as possible.
+Application reviews begin immediately after each review deadline: January 10, February 7 and March 7, 2014.
 Applications received after the round three deadline (March 11) will be reviewed and decided upon individually as space in the class permits.
-Decisions on all international applications will be made as quickly as possible following the spring Round 2/International application deadline of February 10th.
+Decisions on all international applications will be made as quickly as possible following the spring Round 2/International application deadline of February 7th.

-Is the application process any different if I attend CMC or one of The Claremont Colleges?
+Is the application process any different if I attended CMC or one of The Claremont Colleges?

 The application process is designed to support admission of the very best class possible.
 While the requirements are essentially the same, some adjustments have been made to the application process for CMC students.